ChiLiubio/microeco/README.md

 ### packages important
-To keep the start and use of microeco package simplified, the installation of microeco depend on some packages, which are compulsory-installed from CRAN and useful in the data analysis.
+To keep the start and use of microeco package simplified, the installation of microeco only depend on several packages, which are compulsory-installed from CRAN and important in the data analysis.
-These packages include
-R6, stats, ape, vegan, rlang, data.table, magrittr, dplyr, tibble, scales, grid, ggplot2, RColorBrewer.
 So the question is that you may encounter an error when using a class or function that invoke an additional package like this:

 ```r